MAR 2290 - Sears Holdings Retail Management Seminar

 - A Consumer-Centric Understanding of Freshness in Key Perimeter Fresh Departments (Customer Insights Team)

 Spring 2012 Projects

 - How to increase conversion rates by utilizing action-oriented aesthetic designs?

 - Online navigation strategies that improve merchandising efficiency and shopper experience (with the consideration of shopper segments)

 MAR 4945 - Retail Management Internship

 This Retail Management Internship course is designed to include an internship in retail.
 Retail Management Internship students work from an activity book each week during their internship and forward materials to the University.
-During the semester, students are supervised, visited and guided by Retail Center staff.
+During the semester, students are supervised, visited and guided by Miller Center staff.
 They are also invited to take part on the annual Retailing Smarter Symposium.